HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/DSA.md

 ## Algorithms
 - An algorithm can be defined as a precise sequence of instructions to solve a problem.
 It can be helpful to first generalize the problem and then more precisely outline the sequence of required instructions before coding an implementation.
-- Whenever we say that our algorithm is sufficient then it means that the algorithm is solving the problem in less amount of time while taking the least amount of space.
+- Whenever we say that our algorithm is sufficient then it means that the algorithm is solving the problem in less amount of time while taking the least amount of space, or, its worst-case running time grows *slowly* with its input size.

 ### Sorting
 - Working with sorted data or having the ability to sort your own data can result in significant time savings.
 Therefore, a dataset of elements that can be ordered is fundamentally necessary.